Deybacsi/cserver/docs/usage.md

 myvalue
 ```

-If any error occured, the server responds back with a HTTP 400/404/500 header, and with the description of the problem.
+If an error occurs, the server responds back with a HTTP 400/404/500 header, and with the description of the problem.

 ```
 > curl -X GET -d mykey2 127.0.0.1:8080